Viktor286/rolling-docs/Notes/Roadmap.md

 - revisit reference system throughout RollingDocs
 - model-based version-specific list of allowed external dependencies and packages
 - Add more Examples/
+- Add templates for Guardian to be able to create Roles and Tasks in interview & autonomous mode